 If the above solution didn’t work for you.
 You can try this solution.
 Since the mobile device has a vigorous IP address, there is one way to solve this issue is, to assign a static IP address to your device.
 For this:

-- Now, you have to scroll to find the IP setting.
-(For some device, if it may be hidden under modify setting)
+• Now, you have to scroll to find the IP setting.
+(For some devices, it may be hidden under the modify setting)

 Now, save all the changes done.
 Also, if you want to close all the running apps and want to restart your Wi-Fi connection.
 Simply, turn off the device and then on again.